-Lynn Montgomery (formerly Lynn Prather) is a N.C.
+Lynn Montgomery is a N.C.
 Board Certified Specialist in Family Law, as certified by the North Carolina State Bar.
-She is one of only 246 lawyers statewide to achieve this significant distinction in Family Law of the more than 20,000 licensed North Carolina lawyers.
-Lynn focuses her practice on adoption, child custody, child support, division of marital property, all aspects of separation and divorce, as well as wills and trusts.
-Lynn has focused her practice on family law for over nine years.
+Only 1% of lawyers statewide achieve this distinction in Family Law out of the more than 20,000 licensed lawyers in North Carolina.
+Lynn focuses her practice on adoption, child custody, child support, division of marital property, and all aspects of separation and divorce, as well as wills and testamentary trusts.
+Lynn has focused her practice on family law since 2006.

 The personal and professional journey that led Lynn to become a lawyer and a Family Law Specialist has equipped her with an extra depth of skill and poise in handling the challenges of family law.
 Lynn grew up in Zelienople, PA, a small town in Western Pennsylvania (pop.
 4,000).
 As the youngest of six children, Lynn learned family dynamics firsthand and on the fly.
 She often found herself fighting for “fairness” with her older siblings; negotiation became second nature to her.
 Lynn left her small town of Zelienople to attend college in the big city at the University of Pittsburgh where she excelled, graduating magna cum laude in 1991.

 Lynn has always loved working with people.
 This first led her to become a teacher.
 After college, Lynn earned her Secondary Education Certification from Geneva College and embarked on a career in education.
 Lynn spent six years teaching various subjects, including high school English, Theatre Arts, English as a Second Language, Adult Literacy, and Adult Education.
 Lynn’s experience and talents as an educator have been great assets to her as a family law attorney, as she guides her clients through what can often be a complex and emotional process.